Federal Government Shutdown Information & Resources

 These programs may see delays.
 Contracts or grants already in place may continue to be serviced if funding is allowed, but new applications or oversight may slow or stop.

-Will I still get my benefits?
-(Social Security, SSI, Medicare, Medicaid, SNAP, WIC or veterans)
+Will I still get my SNAP benefits?

 What is the County doing?